Restaurant Public Relations personalizes your brand and your story.

 Studies show that articles often pull more and better qualified inquiries than ads for the same product in the same magazine.
 This is no doubt related to the credibility and personalization issues.

 When consumers read newspapers and magazines, they devote their full attention to articles that spark their interest.
-With an effective restaurant PR campaign, articles on your business are published in print and online publications.
+With an effective restaurant public relations campaign, articles on your business are published in print and online publications.
 If a particular story angle has a certain appeal, it is told on TV and radio news and talk shows.

 Think of the editors and journalists covering your industry as the “gateway” to millions of readers.
 A key to successful PR is building and maintaining cordial business relationships with these key opinion makers.
 By limiting your marketing to billboard advertising and other forms of advertising, you are unable to develop relationships with media members who can tell your story to a wide audience at a fraction of the cost of advertising.